It’s Detox Time

 Note: The amount of herbs you buy are, of course, dependent on how many people will be joining you on the cleanse, and how many days you’ll be doing it.
 Determine this before purchasing the herbs, which hopefully can be found at your local health food store.

-(If not available at the health food store, check online, or wait for my Program which will have sources for the hard-to-find stuff.)
+(If not available at the health food store, check online.)

 The Food Part: